oliverhuckfeldt/mocksserver-ws-plugin/README.md

 npm install -D mocksserver-ws-plugin
 ```

-Detailed installation instructions can be found [here](https://www.mocks-server.org/docs/installation/).
+Detailed instructions about the installation process can be found [here](https://www.mocks-server.org/docs/installation/).

 ## Basic Usage
+> **NOTE:** If you are new to the Mocks Server project, I highly recommend reading the complete [Mocks-Server Documentation](https://www.mocks-server.org/docs/overview/) first!

 On the first run the Mocks-Server will create a configuration file.
-We need this file to register the plugin and the handler classes later.
-Please visit this [link](https://www.mocks-server.org/docs/quick-start/) to view the quick start guide.
+We need this file later to register the plugin and the handler classes.
+More information about this can be found in the [quick start guide](https://www.mocks-server.org/docs/quick-start/).

 Connections are established using handler classes.
-A handler class is associated with a route and a handler object contains the underlying socket.
-To create a simple handler class, just extend the BaseHandler from the plugin package.
-The only method you need to implement is the ``onMessage`` method, which is called when messages arrive.:
+A handler object is associated with a route.
+To create a simple handler class, just extend the ``BaseHandler`` from the plugin package.
+The only method you must implement is the ``onMessage`` method, which is called when a message arrive:

 ```javascript
 // handler.js